christian-elsee/utilsh/README.md

 A set of acceptance tests built on top of [bats](https://github.com/bats-core/bats-core) that output [tap](https://testanything.org/) compliant reports.

-Tests should be executed as part of the make workflow, but can be executed independently as well.
+Tests are executed as part of the make workflow, but can be executed independently as well.

 ```sh
 $ make check